 This section reviews several studies on online learning management done by educators together with its relations with online learning platforms, students' interaction, and motivation aspects all over the world.
-Overall, teachers and lecturers have acknowledged the importance of online learning and the need for it, especially since the MCO period in all levels of education institutions (Salim et al., 2019; Hassan et al., 2021; & Hasan et al., 2021).
+Overall, teachers and lecturers have acknowledged the importance of and the need for online learning, especially since the MCO period in all levels of education institutions (Salim et al., 2019; Hassan et al., 2021; Hasan et al., 2021; among others).
+According to Abdul Halim Masnan (2021), the two teaching approaches need to complement one another.
+Whether willingly or not, prepared or not, the adoption of online learning must be carefully considered by all involved and should be carried out in accordance with the 21st-century learning idea.
+His statement is supported by Mahlan & Hamat (2020), Ma'alip et al. (2021), and Mieczkowski (2022), who claim that since the COVID-19 pandemic, online learning has become essential and is no longer optional.

 Students have been found to benefit from online learning management.
 (Dhawan, 2020; Harun, et al., 2021; Salleh, et. al., 2021; Mahad, et al., 2021; Hashim, et al., 2023).
 Because they have a strong desire to stay interested in what they learn, students are determined to learn without fail.
 Moreover, with online learning, educators and students can more easily enhance the quality of education by utilizing technical resources to deliver teaching and learning methods (Aziz & Lai, 2019; Al-Maroof et al., 2021).

-Specifically, studies have shown that user satisfaction and student active learning are significantly impacted by the online learning platform that has been utilized (Sabri, 2017; Zahit & Noni, 2020; Bidi, 2021; Mahad et al., 2021; Al Rawashdeh et al., 2021; Kumar et al., 2021; Daud et al., 2022; Razak & Rusli, 2022).
-Bidi (2021) lists out several online platforms to be used for online learning according to five platform usages, which are learning management system (LMS), sharing information, virtual classes, interactive quizzes, and discussions.
-She names various common online platforms as per category: CIDOS 3.2 and 2.5, Google Classroom, Edmodo,

-Schoology for LMS; YouTube, Facebook, WhatsApp and Telegram for sharing information; Google Meet, Zoom, Webex and Microsoft Teams for virtual classes; EdPuzzle, PlayPositm, Hot Potatoes, Kahoot, Quizizz for interactive quizzes; and lastly Padlet, VoiceThread and Flipgrid for discussion, respectively.
-WhatsApp, Zoom, Webex, Microsoft Teams, and Google Meet are among popular online learning apps (Wargadinata et al., 2020; Rahman & Rosli, 2021; Daud et al., 2022;).
-The mean score for using open learning platforms is high due to their interactive and interesting fun online learning like Massive Open Online Courses (MOOC) and blended learning (Sabri, 2017).
-Nonetheless, Kamaludin and Sundarasen (2023) raise questions about the challenges ahead for students, who are engaging in online learning with constant assessment tasks, new teaching and learning approaches in learning platforms, and burdensome workload.
+Specifically, studies have shown that user satisfaction and student active learning are significantly impacted by the online learning platform that has been utilized (Sabri, 2017; Zahit & Noni, 2020; Bidi, 2021; Mahad et al., 2021; Al Rawashdeh et al., 2021; Kumar et al., 2021; Daud et al., 2022; Razak & Rusli, 2022;) Bidi (2021) lists out several online platforms to be used for online learning according to five platform usages, that are learning management system (LMS), sharing information, virtual classes, interactive quizzes and discussions.
+She names various common online platforms as per category: CIDOS 3.2 and 2.5, Google Classroom, Edmodo, Schoology for LMS; YouTube, Facebook, WhatsApp and Telegram for sharing information; Google Meet, Zoom, Webex and Microsoft Teams for virtual classes; EdPuzzle, PlayPositm, Hot Potatoes, Kahoot, Quizizz for interactive quizzes; and lastly Padlet, VoiceThread and Flipgrid for discussion, respectively.
+WhatsApp, Zoom, Webex, Microsoft Team, and Google Meet are among popular online learning apps (Wargadinata et al., 2020; Rahman & Rosli, 2021; Daud et al., 2022;).
+The mean score for using open learning platforms is really high due to their interactive and interesting fun online learning like Massive Open Online Course (MOOC) and blended learning (Sabri, 2017).